How to Plan An International Trip (10 steps I always take)

 1. Choose Your Destination(s)

-This is the most basic (and fun) part of the international trip planning process.
+This is the fun part of international trip planning.
 Where do you want to go?

 I love researching new destinations and doing some initial planning.
-It excites the imagination and enlivens that adventurous energy that lives in us all.
+It excites the imagination with strong adventure vibes.
 But if you’re not sure where to go, that’s fine too.

-In this case, you may want to start with some self reflection.
-Here are some questions to ponder:
+In this case, you may want to start with some self reflection:

 • What requirements are there for my destinations?